Nixsm/Crycker/README.md

 I have implemented tests for the main module(the one who display the top 10 cryptos) and decided to not implement tests for the `CoinDetail` Module, since it consists in only display a crypto fetched by the `MainModule`.

-The URL Request is implemented using the `URLRequest` class and it's cache, the app also implements background fetch to update the cache.
+The URL Request is implemented using the `URLRequest` class and its cache, the app also implements background fetch to update the cache.

 For the `CryptoCoin` model, I'm using Swift 4 Codable.